23/resumable.js/README.md

 * `preprocess` Optional function to process each chunk before testing & sending.
 Function is passed the chunk as parameter, and should call the `preprocessFinished` method on the chunk when finished.
 (Default: `null`)
 * `generateUniqueIdentifier` Override the function that generates unique identifiers for each file.
 (Default: `null`)
 * `maxChunkRetries` The maximum number of retries for a chunk before the upload is failed.
 Valid values are any positive integer and `undefined` for no limit.
 (Default: `undefined`)
 * `chunkRetryInterval` The number of milliseconds to wait before retrying a chunk on a non-permanent error.
 Valid values are any positive integer and `undefined` for immediate retry.
 (Default: `undefined`)
+* `progressCallbacksInterval` The time interval in milliseconds between progress reports.
+Set it to 0 to handle each progress callback.
+(Default: `500`)

 #### Properties